sggjon5/DroneBuild-Quad/docs/08-GPS.md

 > [!NOTE]
 > You can buy pretty good looking, removable GPS stands from a variety of trusted vendors and they are inexpensive (~£10ish), this is not something you have to bodge yourself.

 I ended up loading up Fusion360 and designing a simple stand that (due to my infrequent and lacking CAD abilities) ended up being a single piece of print, rather than as I initially intended, a modular design which I could refine and print the different elements to make better.
-It did however more or less line up with the fixign holes available on the tarot 650 frame.
+It did however _more or less_ line up with the fixing holes available on the tarot 650 frame.

 If you do want the .stl file for it, is is [here](files/GPS_stand_v1.stl).
 I will note that without reinforcing the central stick, it is quite springy, and could almost certaintly do with being thicker, or being replaced with a more appropriate material at a minimum (PLA+ be flexin).
 To remedy this, I quite lazily reinforced it with a wooden dowell, using two trusty zipties at the top and bottom to secure it.